 It is also known as one of the best spots for fossil hunting in the UK.
 Stop by the visitor centre at the Old Coastguard Station for more information on your way in.

-The Flamborough Cliffs were one of our favorite places to photograph along this stretch of coastline.
+The Flamborough Cliffs were one of our favourite places to photograph along this stretch of coastline.
 Be sure to check out our photography guide below if your itinerary includes this incredible destination!

 North York Moors National Park